hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

-4.14 Data Conversion / Formatting
+4.14 Conversión y Formato de datos
 ---------------------------------

 Thymeleaf defines a *double-brace* syntax for variable (`${...}`) and selection